mcpmessenger/mcp-registry/docs/STRATEGIC_ROADMAP.md

 ## Executive Summary

-This document outlines the strategic vision for positioning the MCP Registry as the dominant **"Connectivity Layer"** for the Agentic Web.
+This document outlines the strategic vision for positioning SlashMCP.com as the dominant **"Connectivity Layer"** for the Agentic Web.
 While Anthropic and Microsoft build infrastructure, we build the interoperability tools that make MCP accessible to the broader AI engineering community.

 ## 1. Ecosystem Deep Analysis

-### A. The Registry (mcp-registry)
+### A. The Registry (SlashMCP.com)

 **Current State:**
 - Clean, centralized hub for discovering MCP servers